Meet the Team

 DMSc, MS, PA-C

 Before joining EBSCO Health, Eric was an Assistant Professor at the University of Maryland School of Medicine (UMD SoM) where he prepared systematic reviews of acupuncture and other complementary and alternative medicine (CAM) therapies and coordinated the activities of the Cochrane CAM Field.
-His systematic reviews were regularly published in leading journals including the Cochrane Database of Systematic Reviews, BMJ, and Annals of Internal Medicine and include some of the highest cited systematic reviews in acupuncture/complementary medicine research.
-During his 13 years at UMD SoM, he conceived and wrote two competitively reviewed NIH grant applications that funded the activities of the Cochrane CAM Field (specifically) from 2007 through 2016 – one for two million and the other for three million (the latter got a score of 11, a near perfect score).
-Concurrent with his work at UMD SoM, he was a PhD student at VU Amsterdam.
+His systematic reviews were regularly published in leading journals including the Cochrane Database of Systematic Reviews, BMJ, and Annals of Internal Medicine Concurrent with his work at UMD SoM, he was a PhD student at VU Amsterdam.
 He received his PhD in Epidemiology/Medicine (with a focus on systematic reviews in CAM/acupuncture) in 2013.
-His advisors included internationally respected systematic review scholars including Lex Bouter, Danielle van der Windt, and Sir Iain Chalmers.

-Bonnie Johnson is an integral part of the Innovations team at EBSCO Health overseeing the daily operations of the department.
-As Opportunity Manager she helps identify, vet, manage and execute new opportunities to facilitate shared decision making in healthcare.
+Bonnie Johnson quickly became an integral part of the Innovations team.
+As Opportunity Manager she helps identify, evaluate, manage and execute new opportunities related to shared decision making, patient engagement, clinical decision support, evidence-based medicine searching, and computable knowledge services.
 She has the pleasure of working closely with Brian Alper assisting him with creating new innovative solutions to the most urgent healthcare information needs across the globe.
-Her tenacious style and professionalism have helped build a vibrant network of partners that form a system of offerings that aid organization, from hospitals, to government agencies to ministries of health around the world.
+Her tenacious style and professionalism have helped build a vibrant network of partners that form a system of offerings that aid organizations from hospitals to payers to charities to government agencies around the world.